-16.25 As previously concluded, the proposal is considered acceptable in terms of its relationship to the two TPO trees at the front of the site and the scheme is unchanged in this respect.
+16.26 As previously concluded, the proposal is considered acceptable in terms of its relationship to the two TPO trees at the front of the site and the scheme is unchanged in this respect.
 Once again a condition can be applied to secure a schedule of arboricultural monitoring and site supervision.
+The scheme complies with adopted policy DM15 i).